girder/large_image_wheels/README.md

 ## Extras

 Various related executables are bundled with the Python packages.
 These are added as package data in a `bin` directory within the main package.
-They are not added to the system path.
-For instance, `gdalinfo` from the `GDAL` package, is located in the Python site-packages `osgeo/bin` directory.
-The appropriate directory can be gleaned from Python as part of a bash command, e.g., `` `python -c 'import os,sys,osgeo;sys.stdout.write(os.path.dirname(osgeo.__file__))'`/bin/gdalinfo --version``.
+There is a python wrapper script exposing these in the Python binary path.
+For instance, `gdalinfo` is available from the `GDAL` package.
+It is located in the Python site-packages `osgeo/bin` directory.
+To access it directly (rather than through the wrapper script), the appropriate directory can be gleaned from Python as part of a bash command, e.g., `` `python -c 'import os,sys,osgeo;sys.stdout.write(os.path.dirname(osgeo.__file__))'`/bin/gdalinfo --version``.

 ## Issues